-Fraudsters grab every opportunity to strike.
+Attackers grab every opportunity to strike.
 They disseminate malicious spam and exploit businesses for their own financial gain.
 According to Statista, in December 2019, spam emails accounted for more than 57% of the entire email traffic.
-Besides sending spam emails, fraudsters can abuse the business in the form of fake new accounts, fake reviews, in-game abuse, gift and discount voucher hacks, and targeting platform users.
+Besides sending spam emails, malicious actors can abuse the business in the form of fake new accounts, fake reviews, in-game abuse, gift and discount voucher hacks, and targeting platform users.

 Legacy and point solutions cannot stop spam at scale

 To protect their websites, apps, web forms, online communities, and intellectual property from spam and abuse, many businesses deploy basic fraud prevention solutions.
 These legacy solutions, however, are limited in their capabilities.
 So, they cannot provide the resilience needed to fight complex and ever-evolving attacks.
 Automated solvers and bots can easily find their way around these legacy solutions.
 As a result, these solutions fail to stop spam and abuse attacks from achieving scale.

 Often, to stop automated bot attacks, businesses deploy solutions that use anti-bot technology.
 Since these solutions specifically target bots, they fail to identify and stop human sweatshops.
 These human sweatshops can easily evade anti-bot solutions to disseminate malicious spam and abuse online assets at scale.
 This malicious traffic causes financial and reputational losses to the businesses.